You are here

 Western society continually debates the role of humanity in the world, as well as the general meaning of human existence.
 The ideals of humanism have animated such discussions in the modern period.
 But more recently, theorists have suggested that we have now entered a new period of “posthumanism” and “anti-humanism.”
 This course will investigate the claims and influences of humanism and posthumanism through theories, literature, and pop culture.
 This topic will be used to practice more general forms of intellectual questioning and critical reflection. ⇧

-Dr. Robert Alexander
+Dr. Robert Waters

 Dr. Adrienne Goss